Nordeus/CrowdUserBundle/README.md

 UserProvider refreshes user only after "some" time, which is defined by a parameter.

 If a user requests logout, Logout Listener activates, goes through all its Logout Handlers and invokes their logout methods.
 CrowdSSOLogoutHandler deletes SSO Crowd cookie.
-CrowdRememberMeService is also a Logout Handler which deletes the remember-me cookie.